Newsom has mixed verdict on California criminal justice laws | Federal News Network

 The bills were opposed by law enforcement organizations that said they could imperil public safety and rehabilitation efforts.

-Newsom also relaxed standards to allow more ill and dying inmates to be released from state prisons.
-The new law will allow inmates to be freed if they are permanently medically incapacitated, or have a serious and advanced illness “with an end-of-life trajectory,” the standard used by the federal prison system.
+Newsom also relaxed standards to allow more to be released from state prisons.
+The new law will allow inmates to be freed if they are permanently medically incapacitated or have a serious and advanced illness “with an end-of-life trajectory,” the standard used by the federal prison system.

 “It reduces incarceration costs, but more importantly, ensures there is a more humane and effective relief process for all people in California’s state prisons,” said Claudia Gonzalez of Root & Rebound, one of the reform groups that sought the measure.